 As their name implies, Long-legged bats, the Myotis Volans, are fairly long bats.
 Their tails are long, their ears are short, and they have big feet as well.
-Surprisingly, given that they are known specifically as long legged bats, the length of their legs is not readily known.
+Surprisingly, given that they are known specifically as long-legged bats, the length of their legs is not readily known.
 However, all of their other measurements have been documented.
-Therefore, we know that they range from anywhere between ninety to ninety four centimeters long, their feet are about seven millimeters long, their tails are about forty five millimeters long, their forearms are about thirty nine millimeters long, and their ears are about thirteen millimeters long.
+Therefore, we know that they range from anywhere between ninety to ninety-four centimeters long, their feet are about seven millimeters long, their tails are about forty-five millimeters long, their forearms are about thirty-nine millimeters long, and their ears are about thirteen millimeters long.
 They have a wingspan that ranges between twenty-five centimeters and twenty-seven centimeters.
-We also known that they are relatively light for bats, no matter how big they are.
+We also know that they are relatively light for bats, no matter how big they are.
 They can weigh from five to nine grams.
 The Long-Legged Bat can be found in parts of southern Alaska, in the western portion of Canada, extending due south, all the way into the northern portion of Mexico.

 The Long-Legged Bat prefers to dwell in the forest.
 They particularly love woods that are very high and very open.
 They are also fond of mountains, especially the terrain associated with them.
 Like a lot of other bats, the females form maternity colonies when they are pregnant or ready to give birth.
 The birthing colonies are not typically built in the woods or in the mountains.
 Instead, the females form them in the crevices of cliffs and rocky outcrops, in buildings, out over the water, and in trees.
 Unlike many of their brethren, they do not seem to even consider using caves as a place to roost during the day.
 They do sometimes use caves at night, though.
 We are not really sure what these bats do in the winter; let alone what their habits are then.